-Each year, as part of the recertification, BHA staff will determine whether each non-exempt household member has complied with the community service requirement and whether each exempt household member continues to be exempt.
+Each year, as part of the Tenant Status Review, the property manager will determine whether each non-exempt household member has complied with the community service requirement and whether each exempt household member continues to be exempt.

-Included with the letter requesting the head of household complete the recertification will be a reminder that resident compliance with and/or exemption from community service will be determined as part of recertification.
+Included with the letter requesting the head of household to come to the office for the status review will be a reminder that resident compliance with and/or exemption from community service will be determined as part of the status review.
 A list of exemption categories, a reminder that certain exemptions from the community service requirement must be reviewed annually and a description of the documentation needed to support each exemption will be attached to the letter.
-A Verification of Compliance form for each household member who was required to perform community service will be provided with the recertification documents These forms must be completed and returned to the property manager at least thirty (30) days before the lease term expires.
+A Verification of Compliance form for each household member who was required to perform community service will be provided at the recertification appointment.
+These forms must be completed and returned to the property manager at least thirty (30) days before the lease term expires.
 The form includes confirmation of: